Characters of The Last of Us (TV series): Tommy

-Tommy (Gabriel Luna) is Joel's younger brother who maintains idealism in his hope for a better world.
+Tommy Miller (Gabriel Luna) is Joel's younger brother who maintains idealism in his hope for a better world.
 He is a veteran of Operation Desert Storm.
 Before the outbreak in 2003, Tommy worked as a contractor with Joel.
 After a soldier shoots at Joel and Sarah, Tommy kills the soldier and watches Sarah die in Joel's arms.
 In 2023, Tommy and Joel reunite in Jackson, Wyoming.
 Joel tries to convince Tommy to join him and Ellie to Colorado; Tommy declines as Maria is pregnant.
 Joel later confides in Tommy about Ellie's immunity and his declining mental state, and asks Tommy to take Ellie to the Fireflies as he fears he cannot keep her safe; he agrees to take her the following morning.
 In the morning, Joel changes his mind, and he and Ellie leave Jackson on horseback while Tommy remains.
-In the second season, Tommy and Maria have a son named Benjamin (played by Ezra Agbonkhese).
+In the second season, Tommy and Maria have a son named Benjamin, nicknamed "Benji" (played by Ezra Agbonkhese).
 David Miranda portrays young Tommy in "The Price".

 Luna's casting as Tommy was announced on April 15, 2021.
 About a month after the casting of Pascal and Ramsey, Luna was asked to submit an audition tape; he performed one scene from the game and one from the first episode.
 He was familiar with the work of Mazin and executive producer Carolyn Strauss, and had previously worked with HBO on True Detective.
 Six days after submitting his tape, he was offered the role by Mazin, Strauss, and Druckmann; according to Luna, they instantly knew he was "the one".
 He was enthusiastic for the role, having lived in Austin around the same time as the show's setting.
 Luna was aware of the games but had not played them; he was given a PlayStation 5 during production to play them as research, doing so over two-and-a-half months.